DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/12anorexia.md

 > vectoralist class sees it as an end in itself.
 It sees opportunities
 > to make education a profitable industry in its own right, based on the
 > securing of intellectual property as a form of private property.
 To
-> the vectoralists, education, like culture, is just ‘content’ for
+> the vectoralists, education, like culture, is just “content” for
 > commodification.
 >
 > — McKenzie Wark, *A Hacker’s Manifesto*